Rare Marilyn Monroe photos go on display in Poland

 It is made up of more than 3,000 prints and also includes pictures of other actresses such as Audrey Hepburn, Grace Kelly, Judy Garland and Marlene Dietrich.

-The pictures are taken on movie sets, in theaters, during magazine photo sessions and in private settings.
+The pictures are taken on movie sets, in theatres, during magazine photo sessions and in private settings.

 A preview of 47 pictures of Monroe, including “Ballerina Sitting”, was unveiled to art and photograph critics on Tuesday while the exhibition, entitled “Good day, Marilyn”, opens to the public in July.